LAST CHANCE FOR ANIMALS

 • LCA helped introduce federal legislation called The Pet Safety and Protection Act.
 This bill, when passed, will stop USDA-licensed Class B Dealers from selling dogs and cats to research laboratories.

-• LCA investigated and gathered evidence against a USDA-licensed Class B Dealer who butchered and sold dogs and cats for food, which resulted in a rare, permanent revocation of a USDA Class B license.
+• LCA investigated and gathered evidence against a USDA-licensed Class B Dealer who butchered and sold dogs and cats for d, which resulted in a rare, permanent revocation of a USDA Class B license.

 • LCA gathered enough evidence to convict a USDA-licensed Class B Dealer and co-conspirators for their involvement in a massive pet theft ring for research labs.
 They were the first Class B Dealers sent to state prison for pet theft.